mozilla/addons-server/docs/topics/development/github_actions.md

 ### github object contents depend on the event triggering the workflow

-One of the reasons we have the {ref}`context action <actions_context>` is because the information embedded in the github object depends on the event that triggered a workflow, making finding a certain piece of information depend on the 'context'.
+One of the reasons we have the context action is because the information embedded in the github object depends on the event that triggered a workflow, making finding a certain piece of information depend on the 'context'.
 Be careful using the github object directly as you must consider many edge cases.
 Consult the context action and potentially introduce an important contextual value their so it can be made consistent across different contexts.